 If there is a will, the Executor will have to carry out the wishes of the deceased as stated in the will, as long as it is aligned with faraid rules and Syariah laws.
 Any portion of the will which contravenes Syariah laws such as giving away more than one-third of their assets will be disregarded as seen in the case of Mohamed Ismail bin Ibrahim and Another v Mohammad Taha bin Ibrahim.
 Unless the faraid heirs all come together agree to execute the deceased’s will, the remaining assets will be distributed according to faraid rules.

 Aside from this, the Executor must be prepared to resolve any outstanding income tax liability, debts or liability of the deceased.
 It must be noted that that the named executor to expressly renounce his right to execute the will either verbally or by signing off a document stating as so.

-If the deceased did not leave a will a behind, his property would be apportioned based on faraid rules.
-Asset matters such as bank savings and jewellery can be distributable according to faraid rules.
+If the deceased did not leave a will behind, his property would be apportioned based on faraid rules.
+Asset matters such as bank savings and jewelry can be distributable according to faraid rules.

 How Can We Help You

 The documents that you will need to prepare and the procedures to settle your loved one’s estate and property may be too technical for you to understand alone.
 Worry not, at I.R.B.
 Law; we have experienced Syariah trained lawyers who are well versed in drafting Muslim wills in Singapore.
 We will be able to guide you through the process and explain to you each stage of will procedures.